opendatadurban/Technical-Interview---Frontend-Developer/README.md

 You bought a smart frame that can connect to the internet, and you want to use it to show artwork in your house.

-Using Javascript/Typescript as the frontend, your task is to create an inter-active website that displays artwork that you pull from the Metropolitan Museum’s API.
+Using Javascript or Typescript as the frontend, your task is to create an inter-active website that displays artwork that you pull from the Metropolitan Museum’s API.
 You can choose any framework to help you build the website.

 ## Assignment
 - The website should change artworks every 10 seconds